trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 Thrift metastore configuration properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to use a Hive Thrisft metastore, you must configure the metastore with ``hive.metastore=thrift`` and provide further details with the following
+In order to use a Hive Thrift metastore, you must configure the metastore with ``hive.metastore=thrift`` and provide further details with the following
 properties: